 The main point of the article states that we don’t need bullies in the church using cold, hard facts, (objective truth) to force upon the rest of the people.
 Rather, we need to seek to give the members and visitors warm, fuzzy feelings of subjectivity.

 This is the very definition of postmodern Christianity.
 When we value “feelings” above “facts” truth becomes relative.
-And even though we don’t want “terrorists” or “bullies” in the church; one thing is certain, we don’t need postmodernists in our pulpits lessening the standard and value of absolute truth.
+And even though we don’t want “terrorists” or “bullies” in the church; one thing is certain, we don’t need postmodernism lessening the standard and value of absolute truth.

 “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”
 Revelation 12:17.